wentam/unified-inhibit/README.md

 More are out there.
 Please open issues for missing interfaces!

-D-Bus inhibitors will implement their interface when nobody else is implementing the interface.
+D-Bus interfaces will implement their interface when nobody else is.

 When another application has an interface implemented, we will eavesdrop via D-Bus [BecomeMonitor](https://dbus.freedesktop.org/doc/dbus-specification.html#bus-messages-become-monitor).